avaframe/QGisAF/README.md

 # QGisAF
 The QGis to AvaFrame Connector

-On Linux: if avaframe is installed in system, import avaframe just works...
+On Linux: if avaframe is installed in system, import avaframe just works... i.e. Linux and MacOS use the system python

 For windows this might be a lead: